Click to Skip Ad

 If you buy through a BGR link, we may earn an affiliate commission, helping support our expert product labs.

 With every iPhone generation, Apple improves or adds another iPhone camera trick.
 With time, people start to forget about them or find new features to perform the same action.
-If you just got a brand-new phone over the holidays or are a long-time iPhone user, you might not have known about these useful camera tricks, or you might have forgotten about them.
+If you just got a brand-new phone or are a long-time iPhone user, you might not have known about these useful camera tricks or have forgotten about them.

 Below, we list five forgotten iPhone camera tricks you should be using again.